 As well as these features, the Electro-Harmonix 720 has a reverse button and a ½ speed button, allowing you to create breakdowns or ‘trippy’ sections of songs, and there’s an option to fade out the loops.

-As well as being smaller than a lot of loopers, this pedal can be powered off a 9V battery, making it the most portable looper here that has a memory bank and built-in effects.
+As well as being smaller than its peers, this pedal can be powered off a 9V battery, making it the most portable looper here that has a memory bank and built-in effects.
 It will suit musicians who want something that’s pretty simple but also has enough about it to make it a legitimate piece of kit to take on stage.

 - Reverse and ½ speed buttons are easy to access and light up when in use.

-- Smaller than a lot of the other loopers, making it easy to fit into a packed pedal board.
+- Small, making it easy to fit into a packed pedalboard.

-- Can be powered off a 9V battery.
+- It can be powered off a 9V battery, no power supply required.

 - There are no drum beats or MIDI options.